MicrosoftDocs/bot-docs/articles/includes/snippet-backchannel.md

 The most common type of activity is `message`, but there are other types as well.
 For example, the activity type `typing` indicates that a user is typing or that the bot is working to compile a response.

-You can use the backchannel mechanism to exchange information between client and bot that is not visible to the user by setting activity type to `event`.
+You can use the backchannel mechanism to exchange information between client and bot without presenting it to the user by setting the activity type to `event`.
 The web chat control will automatically ignore any activities where `type="event"`.